 Nourish Your Skin.
 The vitamins that neutralise or heal free radicals are the ones you know: Vitamins A, B and C. However, Superoxide Dismutase, CoQ10 and Resveratrol are also great free-radical fighters.
-These can be found in Osmosis MD Replenish, CosMedix Affirm, CosMedix Elite Pepoxide and X-age to name a few.
+These can be found in Osmosis MD Replenish, CosMedix Affirm, CosMedix Elite Pepoxide and CosMedix Elite X-age to name a few.

 Use a physical UV block/sunblock every day.
 That’s every day no matter the weather or what you plan to do.
 Zinc is an antioxidant in its own right, helping to fight the free radicals that attack collagen fibres.
 The most hydrating zinc-based sunblock is CosMedix Hydrate, however Aspect HydraShield is perfect too.
 Hate sunblocks?
-Try the Colorescience Sunforgettable Brush SPF 50 – just dust over your skin regularly throughout the day.
+Try the Colorescience Sunforgettable Total Protection Brush SPF 30 – just dust over your skin regularly throughout the day.
 It’s even waterproof for 80 minutes under running water!

 And Lastly –

 Try to eat organically where you can, have a good skin care routine, spray your perfume on your clothes not your skin and, if you’re a smoker, make it your mission to give up.
 If you follow these simple tips, wherever you live or wherever you visit, you will be assisting your skin to be healthier for longer and guess what?